Shubh0010/my-football-app/README.md

 - we can use lazy for lazy loading.
 - it creates a different bundle.
 - when we go to that on depand page, react throws an error, coz it expects the code to be there, but file take some time to load, to fix this we have `Suspense`

+# Higher order component

+- takes a component and returns a component